 Determine Where You Are Going to Work

 Another factor you must consider when starting your own personal training business is where you are going to train.
 If you have the capacity and necessary equipment, you can actually train clients in your own gym within your own home.
-Another option is to train clients at their homes.
+Another option is to train clients in their homes.
 Training a client at their residence works as long as the client has the necessary equipment you require to train them.

 Most personal trainers, especially when first starting out, use a local gym to do their training.
 Working out of a local gym can be a great way to grow your client base.
 Often the gyms will actually hire you to train their customers, but you usually have to give the gym a cut of your earnings.
 If you are using a local gym and are not employed by the gym, make sure you check with the manager or owner of the gym to ensure that non-employees can train clients at the facility.

 Online training is also becoming popular.
 Trainers can establish a website that provides training tools for a reasonable cost.
-For some people, training on the internet might be considered less personal, but for some it proves to be extremely beneficial because of the convenience.
+For some people, training on the internet might be considered less personal, but for some, it proves to be extremely beneficial because of the convenience.

 The plans and goals are unique to each client.
-The only difference between online training and in person training is that there is no face to face interaction.
-Internet training sites provide exceptional exercise options, workout plans , supplements , and nutritional information .
+The only difference between online training and in-person training is that there is no face-to-face interaction.
+Internet training sites provide exceptional exercise options, workout plans, supplements, and nutritional information.

 Decide Who You Are Going to Train

 As a trainer, you should decide who you are going to train.
 It is often beneficial to your business to specialize in the population you wish to train.
-The types of clients you can train include new mothers, seniors, body builders, disabled or injured individuals, or really anyone interested in personal fitness.
+The types of clients you can train include new mothers, seniors, bodybuilders, disabled or injured individuals, or really anyone interested in personal fitness.